huntington hill vineyards estate

 - art - knowing when to care for and tend the vines, allowing nature to work its magic, knowing precisely when to harvest, as well as how to crush, ferment and barrel the juice from the Huntington Hill grape berries, taking advantage of the special qualities resident in our produce.

-with pastoral views of the valley to the east, south and west, Huntington Hill rises above the valley floor 450 feet. positioned east of a 20 acre fresh water lake, Huntington Hill Vineyards is dedicated to the pursuit of growing fine wine making grapes, crafting enjoyable wine, and sharing both with fellow travelers on life's journey. now known as the Perrydale Hills wine growing area (we hope for an official AVA designation as well), Huntington Hill Vineyards was one of the first pioneers committed to growing wine grapes in an area that is now experiencing a series of vineyard developments.
+with pastoral views of the valley to the east, south and west, Huntington Hill rises above the valley floor 450 feet. positioned east of a 14 acre fresh water lake, Huntington Hill Vineyard is dedicated to the pursuit of growing fine wine making grapes, crafting enjoyable wine, and sharing both with fellow travelers on life's journey. in what was known as the Perrydale Hills wine growing area that has become the Van Duzer AVA in 2019, Huntington Hill Vineyard was one of the first pioneers committed to growing wine grapes in an area that is now experiencing a series of vineyard developments.